 Noction Flow Analyzer is a flow-based monitoring and reporting software that collects, stores and presents traffic data across the entire network and protocols to network professionals for future analysis.
 The product enables engineers to optimize their networks and applications performance, control bandwidth utilization, do the proper network capacity planning, perform detailed BGP peering analysis, improve security and minimize network incidents response time.

 Noction Flow Analyzer supports NetFlow, J-Flow, sFlow, IPFIX, NetStream as well as BGP.

-NFA is currently in Open Beta and is offered free of charge.
-Once officially launched, it will be priced per license at a flat rate of $299/month or $2990/year ($598 savings) with no limitations in terms of network devices, interfaces or sites added to the system; free upgrades to new releases, and premium 24/7 support available.
+NFA is priced per license at a flat rate of $299/month or $2990/year ($598 savings) with no limitations in terms of network devices, interfaces, or sites added to the system; free upgrades to new releases, and premium 24/7 support.

 Custom pricing will apply to deployments with over 10K FPS.